Links to our bioSETI-related papers:

 Douglas Hofstadter (1982) The Genetic Code: Arbitrary?

 This is chapter 27 from the book Metamagical Themas, which represents the collection of articles written by Hofstadter for Scientific American during 1980s.
 Here, Hofstadter considers the question of the arbitrariness of the genetic code, in the sense that its mapping could be different just as well.
 It might sound trivial to a biologist, but to non-biologists the fact that the mapping of the code is not conditioned by physics and chemistry might be a revelation, as it was for Hofstadter himself.
 [But keep in mind that Hofstadter is not a biologist, so you should be careful when he makes statements about broader biological contexts.
 Thus, Hofstadter writes: “Over the past few billion years, a scheme gradually evolved in living beings according to which a unit of one chemical “species” is assigned as a code for a unit of another “species” (the first species here stands for nucleotides, and another species for amino acids).
-This statement is misleading, as any biologist knows that the current version of the genetic code must have been in place already more than 3.5 billion years ago, at the time of the last universal common ancestor.]
+This statement is misleading, as any biologist knows that the current version of the genetic code didn’t evolve “over the past few billion year”, but must have been in place already by more than 3.5 billion years ago, at the time of the last universal common ancestor.]

 Simon Conway Morris (2003) Inevitable Humans in a Lonely Universe